rust-lang/book/nostarch/chapter03.md

 }
 ```

-That's a bit nicer, isn't it?
+This code is a bit nicer, isn’t it?

 ## Summary

 You made it!
-That was a big chapter: we covered variable bindings, scalar and
+That was a sizable chapter: you learned about variables, scalar
-compound data types, functions, comments, `if` expressions, and loops!
-If you'd
+and`if` expressions, and loops!
+If you want to practice with the concepts
-like to get some practice with the concepts in this chapter, try building
-programs to do things like:
+discussed in this chapter, try building programs to do the following:

-* Converting temperatures between Fahrenheit and Celsius.
+* Convert temperatures between Fahrenheit and Celsius.
 * Generate the nth Fibonacci number.
-* Print the lyrics to the Christmas carol *The Twelve Days of Christmas*,
+* Print the lyrics to the Christmas carol “The Twelve Days of Christmas,”
 taking advantage of the repetition in the song.

-When you're ready to move on, we'll talk about a concept in Rust that *doesn't*
+When you’re ready to move on, we’ll talk about a concept in Rust that *doesn’t*
 commonly exist in other programming languages: ownership.